norogoth/norogoth/README.md

 - 👋 Hi, I’m @norogoth
-- 👀 I’m interested in full stack web development.
+- 👀 I’m interested in full-stack web development.
 - 🌱 I’m currently learning how to create and deploy full stack applications

 <!---